pliiiq3/ESP8266-Temperatursensor-/README.md

-# ESP8266 Temperatursensor with OLED Display and webserver html/css
+# ESP8266 wetterstation with OLED Display and webserver html/css

 ## Hardware Required

+ESP8266 wetterstation with OLED Display and webserver html css (using openweathermap)

 1 x ESP8266 \
 1 x USB 2.0 cable type A/B \